micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 // => "dlrow ,olleh"
 ```

-### This is Scope
+### This is Context

+Now, going back to our reverse method, you'll see i used a couple references to `this`.

+*Question*: Does anybody know what `this` is?

+`this` is another JavaScript keyword which represents context.
+Entire lessons can be created around understanding JavaScript context, and I don't want us to cram too much complex information in too quickly, so for now I just want to briefly talk about it.

+In the simplest of terms, context (or `this`) refers to the object the code is currently executing in.
+Let's take a quick look at our String object for example:

 ![alt text](assets/scope.png "Scope Diagram")

+Our `reverse` method is on the String.prototype along with many other methods like `toLowerCase`, `charAt`, and `length`.
+When `reverse` is called, it's calls as a part of the String object.
+Since the String object also has these other members, we can access them easily by using the `this` keyword.

+For now, that's all we really need to know.
+In future lessons we'll dive deeper into context.

+--

 #### Short Q&A/Checkin

-*Questions*: The learning curve for prototype can be rather steep, now is a great time for questions in case anybody has fallen beind or is having a more difficult time understanding the material and what is taking place.
+*Questions*: The learning curve for prototype and object oriented JavaScript can be rather steep, now is a great time for questions in case anybody has fallen beind or is having a more difficult time understanding the material and what is taking place.

+--

 *Try it (You do)*: Now before we move on let's have a little individual fun with this.
 Each of you (students) create a property like we did with reverse, only this time let's call it `isEmpty`.
 I want the function to either return `false` if the string has characters, or return `true` if the string has no characters.